Welcome to Tulum Mexico

 1. Explore The Tulum Mayan Ruins

 The Tulum Ruins archaeological site is most likely what brought you to the region in the first place, so go see it!
 The energy of this magical, ancient place is what has been calling tourists here for centuries.
 The ruins are perched over the sea in a breathtaking locale near Tulum Centro.
-Don’t forget to bring your swimwear and hit the gorgeous beach, only accessible from the site.

 Guides are available at the entrance if you are keen to really understand the historical significance of the place, but strolling solo is always a pleasure too.